-The shares of GEO REIT common stock to be issued in connection with the merger will, subject to the restrictions on the transfer and ownership of GEO REIT common stock set forth in the GEO REIT Articles, be freely transferable under the Securities Act, except for shares issued to any shareholder who may be deemed to be an "affiliate" of GEO REIT for purposes of Rule 144 under the Securities Act.
-Persons who may be deemed to be affiliates include individuals or entities that control, are controlled by, or under the common control with, GEO and may include the executive officers, directors and significant shareholders of GEO.
+The shares of GEO REIT common stock to be issued in connection with the merger will, subject to the restrictions on the transfer and ownership of GEO REIT common stock set forth in the GEO REIT Articles, be freely transferable under the Securities Act of 1933, as amended, or the Securities Act, except for shares issued to any shareholder who may be deemed to be an "affiliate" of GEO REIT for purposes of Rule 144 under the Securities Act.
+Persons who may be deemed to be affiliates include individuals or entities that control, are controlled by, or are under the common control with, GEO and may include the executive officers, directors and significant shareholders of GEO.